harshsharma2003/Monday-Coffee-Project/README.md

 2. Highest total revenue.
 3. Average sales per customer is also high.

-**City 2: Delhi**
+**City 2: Chennai**
-1. Highest estimated coffee consumers at 7.7 million.
+1. Estimated coffee consumers at 2.78 million.
-2. Highest total number of customers, which is 68.
+2. Total number of customers are 42 , which is a high number
-3. Average rent per customer is 330 (still under 500).
+3. Average rent per customer is 407.14 (still under 500).

 **City 3: Jaipur**
 1. Highest number of customers, which is 69.